110th Street (Manhattan): Central Park North

 Central Park North is a section of West 110th Street.
 As the name implies, it lies at the northern end of Central Park.
 It is bounded by Central Park West on the west and Fifth Avenue on the east.
 It is notable for its incongruities; the Lincoln Correctional Facility—originally constructed in 1914 for the Young Women's Hebrew Association—stands a few blocks away from new luxury condo developments.

-Central Park North has three of the original gates of Central Park.
+The Central Park North section has three of the original gates of Central Park.
 Farmers Gate is located at the southern end of Lenox Avenue/Malcolm X Boulevard, while Warriors Gate is located at the southern end of Seventh Avenue/Adam Clayton Powell Jr Boulevard.
 Pioneers Gate is at Fifth Avenue (Duke Ellington Circle).

-The original Polo Grounds was located along Central Park North, between Fifth and Sixth avenues.
+The original Polo Grounds was located along West 110th Street / Central Park North, between Fifth and Sixth avenues.
 Originally hosting polo, it was the home for the New York Metropolitans baseball club from 1880 to 1886 and for the New York Gothams—subsequently the Giants—from 1883 to 1888.

 In the first decade of the 21st century, there was significant real estate development on properties with a view of Central Park.
 In 2003, Manhattan-based developer Athena headed by Louis Dubin bought a property on this street.
 The building was pitched as "an opportunity for New Yorkers to be on the park at roughly half the price of Central Park South."
 The rebirth of Harlem along Central Park north had attracted celebrities such as Marcia Gay Harden, Maya Angelou, and Kareem Abdul-Jabbar.
 The finished building was 20 stories tall with 48 residential units, 9,500 of ground floor retail space, 48 parking spaces, and each unit had a view of Central Park.